WHAT IS GLAUCOMA

 Subtypes of Both Open Angle and Angle Closure Glaucomas:

-Low Tension Glaucoma – Despite normal IOP, damage still inflicts the optic nerve and cause vision loss.
+Low Tension Glaucoma – Despite normal IOP, damage still inflicts the optic nerve and causes vision loss.
 It may be due to poor blood flow happening within the optic nerve or too much sensitivity to pressure.

 Congenital Glaucoma – An inherited condition addicting infants, born with angle-closure defects in the eye.